 “Now it is time for us to show you the light!”
 Raven said, and called for the guards.

 Dick whirled to face a squad of men.
-Estimating distance and speed of weapon use, he acted with a single swift motion, knocking the first man into the path of the others before spinning to kick him flat.
+Estimating the distance and speed of their use of weapons, he acted with a single swift motion, knocking the first man into the path of the others before spinning to kick him flat.
 Three quick flips enabled him to crash into the rest.
 “You won’t stop me from getting them out of here!”
 Dick yelled.

 “She is not going anywhere!” said an imperious voice from the shadows.
 “Greetings.
 I am Mother Mayhem,” she said softly.
 “Welcome to your initiation into the Church of Blood.
 You will need to be ready, for Resurrection Day is nearly upon us.”

-Realizing that Raven would not leave, and with the number of guards and Arella to consider, Dick knew he needed to play for time.
+Realizing that Raven would not leave of her own volition, and with the number of guards and Arella to consider, Dick knew he needed to play for time.

-“Okay, take me to your leader,” he said with the barest hint of the punning daredevil he’d once been.
+“Okay, take me to your leader,” he said with the barest hint of the punning young daredevil he’d once been.

 “There doesn’t seem to be much of a team left, is there?” she said morosely as she held the warm cup in her hands.

 “I wish I could be of help, Donna, but my new responsibilities as the Flash will be keeping me busy for a while,” Wally told her as Donna continued to stare into her cup.
 “Uh… but you can be sure to count on me for the time being, at least until the Titans get off the ground.”